Last updated: 22 September 2020

-The COVID-19 Leave Support scheme is administered by the Ministry of Social Development.
+The COVID-19 Leave Support Scheme is administered by the Ministry of Social Development.
 Information on who is eligible, and how to apply for the scheme is available on the Work and Income website.

 Payment details and obligations

-If an employer is receiving payments from COVID-19 Leave Support Scheme, the employer must make best endeavours to pay the employee(s) named in the application at least 80% of their usual salaries or wages.
+If an employer is receiving payments from the COVID-19 Leave Support Scheme, the employer must make best endeavours to pay the employee(s) named in the application at least 80% of their normal wages or salary.

-If that isn’t possible, and the employee’s usual wages are above the subsidy rate, the employer must pay at least the subsidy rate (ie. full-time or part-time).
+If that isn’t possible, and the employee’s normal wages are above the subsidy rate, the employer must pay at least the relevant subsidy rate (ie the full-time or part-time rate).

-If the employee's usual wages are less than the subsidy, the employer must pay them at least their usual wages.
-Any extra funding from the leave payments provided must be used for wages or salaries for workers in the business where possible.
+If the employee's normal wages are less than the subsidy, the employer must pay them at least their normal wages.
+Any excess subsidy from the leave payments provided must be used for wages or salaries for other workers in the business where possible.

 The subsidy rate is:

-- $585.80 per week (gross, before tax) for each full-time worker (where they usually worked 20 or more hours a week before COVID-19), or
+- $585.80 per week (gross, before tax) for each full-time worker (where they usually work 20 or more hours a week), or

-- $350.00 per week (gross, before tax) for each part-time worker (where they usually worked fewer than 20 hours a week before COVID-19).
+- $350.00 per week (gross, before tax) for each part-time worker (where they usually work fewer than 20 hours a week).

-The COVID-19 Leave Support Scheme covers a four-week time period, with the option for organisations to re-apply for those same workers every four weeks, if necessary.
+From 28 September, the COVID-19 Leave Support Scheme will cover a two-week time period, with the option for organisations to re-apply for those same workers, as many times as necessary.
 Employers can also make further applications for additional workers who are eligible at any time, while the scheme remains open.

-The payments are used to fund employers paying wages and salaries and are subject to normal tax payments such as deductions for PAYE, Student Loan, KiwiSaver, or Child Support.
+The payments are used to fund employers paying wages and salaries and are subject to normal tax payments such as deductions for PAYE, Student Loan, KiwiSaver, ACC levies or Child Support.

 Detailed criteria for those at ‘higher risk’

-If a worker, or one of their household members, are at a higher risk from COVID-19, they should take extra precautions when leaving home for work or other situations where there may be a risk of COVID-19.
+If a worker, or one of their household members, are at a higher risk from COVID-19, they should take extra precautions when at work or other situations where there may be a risk of COVID-19.

-Workers who are in one of these higher risk groups, or have a household member in one of these higher risk groups, should discuss with their employer whether it is possible for them to work in a way that appropriately manages the risk.
+Workers who are in a higher risk group, or have a household member in a higher risk group, should discuss with their employer whether it is possible for them to work in a way that appropriately manages the risk.

-During this discussion, it is important that employers consider their duty of good faith towards their employees, obligations under the Human Rights Act about not disadvantaging people with a health condition, and their obligation to keep workers safe.
+During this discussion, it is important that employers consider their duty of good faith towards their employees, obligations under the Human Rights Act about not discriminating against people with a health condition, and their obligation to keep workers safe.